aldeacomputer/aldea-js/docs/tutorial/basics/jig-composability.md

 ```
 :::

-Before you click that "next" button and move on to the next lesson, ask yourself, are we missing anything?
+Before you proceed to the next lesson, take a moment to consider if we have missed anything.

 Think about it...
-We started with two potions, mixed them together and created a third potion.
+We started with two potions, mixed them together, and created a third potion.
 What haven't we done?